ant-design/ant-design/components/form/demo/register.md

               if (!value || getFieldValue('password') === value) {
                 return Promise.resolve();
               }
-              return Promise.reject('Two passwords that you enter is inconsistent!');
+              return Promise.reject('The two passwords that you entered do not match!');
             },
           }),
         ]}